Standard C++ Modules

 src2.cpp ----------------------------------------+> clang++ src2.cpp -------> src2.o -'

-As the diagrams show, we need to compile the BMI from module units to object files and link the object files.
-(But we can’t do this for the BMI from header units.
-See the later section for the definition of header units)
+As the diagrams show, we need to compile the BMI from module units to object files and then link the object files.
+(However, this cannot be done for the BMI from header units.
+See the section on header units for more details.

-If we want to create a module library, we can’t just ship the BMIs in an archive.
-We must compile these BMIs(*.pcm) into object files(*.o) and add those object files to the archive instead.
+BMIs cannot be shipped in an archive to create a module library.
+Instead, the BMIs(*.pcm) are compiled into object files(*.o) and those object files are added to the archive instead.

-If we envision modules as a cache to speed up compilation, then - as with other caching techniques - it is important to keep cache consistency.
-So currently Clang will do very strict check for consistency.
+Modules can be viewed as a kind of cache to speed up compilation.
+Thus, like other caching techniques, it is important to maintain cache consistency which is why Clang does very strict checking for consistency.

 Options consistency